Introduction: Star Finder

 Step 7: The Software

 The software itself is well documented and should be self explanatory.
+A link to the gitlab repository is here (in platformio format.

 Note that I have offloaded complex 3D trigonometric computing to what is in effect a very simple analog computer.
 The software contains not a single floating point instruction.
 The source, shown here in codebender, basically does a computation, rotates the pointer if needed, and then goes to a low power state for half a minute.
 Sometimes after wakeup it rotates one step, sometimes it doesn't need to.